Novartis/EQP-QM/README.md

 in your `PATH` environment variable.
 Please note that the relative directory structure must be maintained as the shell scripts `eqp-setup.sh` and `eqp-quantify.sh` assume that auxilliary scripts and Java programs are located at certain paths relative to their location.
+So the content of the directory containing the two scripts `eqp-setup.sh` and `eqp-quantify.sh` should be:
+`LICENSE.txt  bin/              eqp-setup.sh   manual/      util-scripts/`
+`README.md    eqp-quantify.sh   java/          test-files/`
+(where only `eqp-setup.sh`, `eqp-quantify.sh`, `bin`, `java`, and `util-scripts` are really relevant).

 ## Dependencies